nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 layout: page
-title: User Guide
+title: sprINT User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Welcome to **sprINT's User Guide**. sprINT  is a **desktop application** for managing internship applications, optimized for use via a Command Line Interface (CLI) while still incorporating the benefits of a Graphical User Interface (GUI).

+The app is optimized greatly for *fast typers*.
+If you can type fast, sprINT will be of great assistance in your internship hunt!

 * Table of Contents
 {:toc}